Posts

 Image

-In the tradition of The Most Dangerous Game (1932) and as a precursor to Death Race 2000 (1975) , The Running Man (1987) , and Battle Royale (2000) , The 10th Victim ( 1965) oozes 60s style in a future where humans hunt each other for sport.
+In the tradition of The Most Dangerous Game (1932) and a precursor to Death Race 2000 (1975) , The Running Man (1987) , and Battle Royale (2000) , The 10th Victim ( 1965) oozes '60s style in a future where humans hunt each other for sport.
 Impressive cinematography, snazzy production design/costumes, and a jazzy score make this campy cult classic a fun ride.

 Focus On Film: Episode 59 - February 2018 Criterion Titles